Afnan011/SmartStockInsight/README.md

 ## Usage

-1. **Select Stock**: Choose a stock from the dropdown menu and click "Submit".
+1. **Select Stock**: Choose a stock from the listed stock.
-2. **View Details**: See stock details, current price, predicted price, and recommendation.
+2. **View Details**: See stock details, current price, predicted price, and analysis.
 3. **Analyze Graphs**: View the prediction graph and live stock price chart.

 ## Preview